9 Easy Homemade Recipes To Make Custard For Babies

 4. What are the potential health risks of eating custard for babies?

-Homemade custard does not pose any health risks for babies, provided you stay wary of ingredients that may harm the baby, such as potential allergens, specifically those the baby has shown allergy towards.
+Homemade custard does not pose any health risks for babies, provided you stay wary of ingredients that may harm the baby, particularly potential allergens such as eggs, whole milk, nuts, or any other substances the baby has shown sensitivity to.
+Before making custard with these ingredients, introduce them one at a time to monitor for any adverse reactions.
 On the other hand, commercial custards containing added sugar, preservatives, and other additives may affect the baby’s health if consumed in large amounts or consumed daily.

 When served in moderation, custard can be a healthy part of your baby’s diet.
 So, don’t hesitate to offer this baby food as a sweet treat occasionally.
 Though parents are discouraged from giving cow’s milk to babies below 12 months, foods such as custard made with pasteurized milk can be given to them.
 In addition, you can increase the nutritional quotient of your child’s custard recipe by including healthy ingredients such as seeds, nuts, and fruits.
 Consuming custard occasionally will satisfy your baby’s sweet tooth.
 However, ensure they have a balanced diet to confirm that they are not missing out on any essential nutrients.